google-deepmind/mujoco/doc/XMLreference.rst

    particular, a number of publicly available URDF models have seemingly arbitrary inertias which are too large compared to the mass.
 This results in equivalent inertia boxes which extend far beyond the geometric boundaries of the model.
    Note that the built-in OpenGL visualizer can render equivalent inertia boxes.
+:at:`exactmeshinertia`: :at-val:`[false, true], "false"`
+   If this attribute is set to false, computes mesh inertia with the legacy algorithm, which is exact only for convex meshes.
+If set to true, it is exact for any closed mesh geometry.
 :at:`inertiagrouprange`: :at-val:`int(2), "0 5"`
    This attribute specifies the range of geom groups that are used to infer body masses and inertias (when such inference is enabled).
 The group attribute of :ref:`geom <geom>` is an integer.
 If this integer falls in the range